Computer model locks in Bills vs. Browns picks, score prediction for NFL Week 16

 The Buffalo Bills still have a lot to play for, but the Cleveland Browns can only play spoiler on Sunday when the teams meet in NFL Week 16.
 The Bills (10-4) still have hopes of retaining the AFC East title and an outside shot at the AFC's top seed, but they sit a game behind the Patriots in the division with three games left.
 The Browns (3-11) are looking at another high draft pick, but quarterback Shedeur Sanders is sure to put up a fight to prove he has a future in Cleveland.

 Kickoff from Huntington Bank Field is set for 1 p.m.
 ET on CBS and Paramount+.
-The Bills are 10.5-point favorites in the latest Bills vs. Browns odds at DraftKings, and the over/under for total points scored is 41.5.
+The Bills are 10.5-point favorites in the latest Bills vs. Browns odds at DraftKings, and the over/under for total points scored is 40.5.
+The Bills are -629 money line favorites (risk $629 to win $100), while the Browns are +463 underdogs.
 Before you make any Browns vs. Bills picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Bills vs. Browns on Sunday